coquin/go-csv/README.md

 #### Writing

-To write slice of string in CSV format create a new Writer:
+To write you need to create a new Writer:

 ```
 buf := bytes.NewBuffer([]byte{})